akka/akka-grpc/docs/src/main/paradox/client/details.md

 To use the client use `withClient`.
-The actual client isn't exposed as it should not be stored any where as it can be replaced when a failure happens.
+The actual client isn't exposed as it should not be stored anywhere as it can be replaced when a failure happens.

 Scala
 :  @@snip [RestartingGreeterClient.scala](/plugin-tester-scala/src/main/scala/example/myapp/helloworld/RestartingGreeterClient.scala) { #usage }